Six Essential Ways to Cook Eggs

 Soft-and medium-boiled eggs should be served immediately in egg cups—perfect for cracking and scooping the egg right from the shell.

 Hard-boiled eggs should be removed from the pot and plunged into a bowl of ice water.
 This prevents the yolk from discoloring due to overcooking and facilitates peeling.
-Let stand for 2 minutes, then crack by gently pressing the egg against a hard surface.
-Peel under cold running water.
-Serve.
+Let stand for two minutes, then crack by gently pressing the egg against a hard surface.
+Peel under cold running water and serve.

 Coddling is a gentle steaming method that produces a tender egg.
 The eggs are cooked in individual ceramic or glass coddling cups with lids.

-If cooking for a crowd, poached eggs can be made ahead of time: Chill in an ice-water bath, transfer to a covered container, and refrigerate for up to 24 hours.
-Reheat them by immersing in simmering water for 1 minute.
+If cooking for a crowd, poached eggs can be made ahead of time: Chill your cooked eggs in an ice-water bath, transfer to a covered container and refrigerate for up to 24 hours.
+Reheat them by immersing in simmering water for one minute.